DreckSallow/wflow/README.md

-# Flow
+# Wflow

-Flow is a cli tool for `manage the workflow` much better.
-The cli conatins two mean subcommands, and they are:
+Wflow is a cli tool for `manage the workflow` much better.
+The cli contains two mean subcommands, and they are:

 - `tidy`: Manage your project folders
 - `todo`: Manage your todos